lainors7/aliexpress-API-SDK/README.md

 # aliexpress-API-SDK
-Full files to do some daily actions like: updateStock from DB or getOrders
+Dosome daily actions like updateStock from DB or getOrders, with 3 simple files and SDK provided by Aliexpress.

 # How to Start
 Firts, you need to follow the steps from the official aliexpress page.
 Obviulsy you need to be a Seller of Aliexpress Marketplace.